m-nanda/end-to-end-ml/README.md

 ## Project Description

-Building a machine learning pipeline that is effective and reliable can be a challenging task.
-One of the critical challenges is data leakage, where information from the future or target variable is inadvertently leaked into the training data, leading to over-optimistic model performance metrics.
-Another challenge is deploying the final model for real-world use, which requires integrating the model into an existing system and ensuring consistent performance over time.

-This project provides an end-to-end process to address these challenges, from building to deploying machine learning models.
-The pipeline is designed to prevent data leakage and generate an automatic report for each run.
-Then, the model deploys as an API that can be used in a web app.
-This approach is to make model deployment more efficient and more manageable.
-It can be applied in a microservice architecture.
-In short, here are some interesting features that can be found in this project:
-* A machine learning pipeline model that prevents data leakage and generates an automatic report (development stage).
-* Microservices architecture approach consists of Authentication, Machine Learning, and Web App service.
-* Consider a security with authentication and hiding credentials.
+Here's a concise and clear project description based on the information you provided:

+## Project Description

+This project is a modification of the original repository, modified for guest-lecturer purposes.
+This project highlights the importance of building a robust machine learning pipeline that prevents data leakage and ensures reliable performance.
+Additionally, it showcases deployment practices by exposing the model via an API and integrating it into a user-friendly web app.

+To make the project more practical, it includes:
+- Best practices for hiding sensitive information using an `.env` file.
+- Simulated real-world functionality, where the app reads online data, generates user-friendly predictions, and stores the results.
+- A Docker image for easy containerized execution.

+This project serves as an example of how to develop and deploy machine learning models efficiently, with a focus on real-world usability.

+Here’s a modified version of the objective for the current project:

 ## Objective

-The objective of this project is:
+The objective of this project are:

-- To build a machine learning pipeline that addresses data leakage issues.
+- To build a machine learning pipeline, focus on preventing data leakage and several experimentations.
-- To deploy the model in the production stage for real-world use.
+- To deploy the model via an API, with a web app designed to simulate real-world use, including online data input, user-friendly predictions, and saving the results.
+- Apply best practices for securing sensitive information.
-- To document the pipeline and deployment process for future reference.
+- To document the entire process, from pipeline development to deployment, for educational and future reference.
+- To show how containerize the project using Docker (Opsional)

 ## Contents

 The repository contains the following files and directories:
 - `img/`: A directory containing supported images for README.md.
+- `notebook/`: A directory containing jupyter notebook for model development.
+- `src/`: A directory containing python scripts for prediction pipeline helper, build backend service, web app, and custom baseline predictor.
+- `utils`: A directory containing objects for deployment purpose.
+- `.dockerignore`: A file that list file/folder to ignore when build docker image.
+- `.gitignore`: A file that list file/folder to ignore tracking by git.
+- `docker-compose.yml`: A file to define and manage multi-container Docker applications, enabling simultaneous deployment (the API and web app).
+- `dockerfile.api`: A Dockerfile to build the container for the backend API service.
-- `result/`: A directory containing the result from the pipeline.
+- `dockerfile.web`: A Dockerfile to build the container for the web application.
 - `README.md`: A markdown file describing the project
-- `pipeline.py`:  Python script that contains process in the development stage.
-- `auth.py`:  Python script to build authentication service.
-- `api.py`:  Python script to build a simple API as an endpoint for using machine learning models.
-- `web_app.py`: Python scripts to build web apps for user interaction.
 - `requirements.txt`:  Contains a list of important libraries for the project.
-- `pipeline.bin`: Binary file that stores objects for the pipeline.

 ## Data